-Also available is the 32 ohm and 80-ohm models.
-The 32 ohm DT 770 PRO is perfect for small devices like mobile phones, MP3 players and tablets.
-The 80-ohm model is a better option if you plan to use your headphones with guitar amps, laptops, PCs, keyboards and similar devices.
+Also available are the 32 ohm and 80-ohm models.
+The 32-ohm DT 770 PRO is perfect for small devices like mobile phones, MP3 players, and tablets.
+The 80-ohm model is a better option if you plan to use your headphones with guitar amps, laptops, PCs, keyboards, and similar devices.
 While the 80 ohms DT 770 PRO will work with mobile devices, you won’t get a significant amount of volume from these smaller devices.

 Both the 32-ohm and 80-ohm versions of the DT 770 PRO come with straight cables, as opposed to the coiled cable that comes with the 250-ohm version.